 Our focus on building our culture of fairness, inclusion and respect will be supported next year by the commitment to appoint a senior sponsor in the business for diversity and inclusion.

-Manufacturing and the Building Materials industries face a challenge to attract more women into the sector.
-Ibstock Brick is no different in this regard.
+Manufacturing and the Building Materials industries continue to face a challenge in attracting more women into the sector.
+Ibstock Brick Limited is no different in this regard.

 Due to the demographics of our workforce, there is an under-representation of women holding managerial and senior roles in production and in central functions, which is the main factor causing our mean and median pay gaps in favour of men.

 Bonus pay gaps are impacted by the following factors:

 Our results show we have more work to do.
 Our mean gender pay gap of 14% is lower than the national average of 15.5% (ONS 2020) and we are committed to regular analysis, monitoring and continuing work to remedy the gap that we have.